Last updated: November 15, 2025

 Now, let’s connect these parts to actual buy and sell signals.

 • When the main MACD line crosses over the slower signal line, it creates a bullish signal.
-This tells you that short-term momentum is now accelerating upwards faster than the recent average.
+This tells traders that short-term momentum is now accelerating upwards faster than the recent average.
 The histogram will flip from negative to positive.

 • When the MACD line crosses below the signal line, it’s a bearish signal, suggesting that the downward trend is now taking control.